Azerbaijani troops monitor operational situation: Defense Ministry | News.az

 Azerbaijani troops monitor operational situation: Defense Ministry

-During the day on October 29 and night on October 30, the Armenian armed forces fired at the positions of the units of Azerbaijan Army and Azerbaijan’s human settlements in different directions of the front with various weapons, including artillery and missiles.
+During the day on October 31 and the night on November 1, the Armenian armed forces fired at the positions of the units of Azerbaijan Army and Azerbaijani human settlements in different directions of the front using various weapons, including artillery and missiles, the Azerbaijani Defense Ministry said on Sunday.

-The combat operations continued mainly in the direction of Aghdere, Khojavend and Gubadli.
-Attempts by the enemy to attack were strongly suppressed, the Azerbaijani Defense Ministry reported.
+The combat operations continued mainly in the direction of Aghdara, Aghdam, Khojavend and Gubadli.

-As a result of retaliatory actions against the Armenian armed forces in various directions of the front, some of the enemy's personnel were killed and wounded.
+As a result of retaliatory actions against the Armenian armed forces, there were many casualties among the personnel of Armenian troops.

 At present, Azerbaijani troops are monitoring the operational situation.